No, you do not have to sing every single number. There is lots of fun and creativity here, though, with lyrics by barbershopper Tom Larsen.

 Put a little sophisticated flair into your contest or show package with this classic Cole Porter love song.

 I Got Rhythm

 From the musical Girl Crazy, this swingy tune is a sure crowd-pleaser.
 But you had better have the rhythm in your soul if you want to pull it off.

 A poignant song of a city dweller who yearns for the great outdoors, this song is just a little bit melancholy.
+Sure is beautiful, though.

 This gorgeous tune is from the classic musical West Side Story.
 The format is solo plus chorus, five parts for women.
 Romantic love was never explained any better.